yenvanio/UOIT-Year-3-Notes/Semester 3/Computer Security.md

 - Authenticate a user based on *unique* physical characteristics
 - Generic System
   - Registration associates a user with certain biometric characteristics
-  - Verification involves checking that a claimed user is the actual user or identifying an unkown user
+  - Verification involves checking that a claimed user is the actual user or identifying an unknown user

 <a name="3.5"></a>

 ### Remote User Authentication
 -

 <a name="3.6"></a>